Backgrounder: Toronto Community Housing 2022 budget

 Budget Presentation (December 2021)

-For more detailed information, you can view this budget presentation, prepared for the TCHC Board of Directors.
+For more detailed information, you can view this budget presentation (PDF), prepared for the TCHC Board of Directors.

 About Toronto Community Housing

 Toronto Community Housing (torontohousing.ca) is Canada's largest social housing provider.
 We provide homes for nearly 60,000 low- and moderate-income households in neighbourhoods across the city.
 We are wholly owned by the City of Toronto and our 2,100 buildings represent a $10-billion public asset.